 The Quilotoa Lake is a water-filled crater lake located around 3 hours from Quito, a perfect destination for a day tour to escape the capital city and get a taste of the Andes!

 I decided to join a group tour so as to get the most out of the trip without worrying about anything!
 Our little group left Quito at around 7 in the morning and our guide, Daniel, explained to us everything we would be doing during the day.
 The clear sky and good weather put us all in a very good mood from the start as it promised to give us a lot of wonderful views.

-Soon after departing from Quito we were already able to stop a few times to admire the beautiful landscape and the view of some of the volcanoes surrounding Quito.
+Soon after departing from Quito, we were already able to stop a few times to admire the beautiful landscape and the view of some of the volcanoes surrounding the capital city.
 The more we drove away from Quito, the larger the Cotopaxi volcano became; it was the first time I'd seen it up close, and it was a stunning sight!

-We then stopped at an indigenous house where we got to discover more about the indigenous way of life and then visited a traditional mask-making place where we also met an alpaca.
-After taking a lot of pictures with our cute fluffy friend, we went back on the road!
+We then stopped at an indigenous house where we got to discover more about the indigenous way of life.
+Afterwards, we reached the Toachi River Canyon.
+We got an impressive view of the canyon!